cloudknit-io/cloudknit/knitter/README.md

 ## Setup New Customer

 * Create new Github service account (example: zLifecycle with zLifecycle@compuzest.com email)
-* Generate Personal Token & ssh key to be used by secret created (Check LastPass secret note: "zLifecycle - k8s secrets")
 * Add new github service account to the customer github org and give perms to following repos
-    * terraform-environment - write access
+    * compuzest-zlifecycle-il - write access
     * helm-charts - read access
-    * zLifecycle-CompuZest-config - read access
+    * compuZest-zlifecycle-config - read access
+* Generate Personal Token & ssh key for the Github service account to be used by secret created (Check LastPass secret note: "zLifecycle - k8s secrets")

 ## Initial Bootstrap